bernicecpz/Kumite-Scoring-Board/README.md

 All suggestions are welcome.
 If any bugs are found while using this application, please feel free to drop me a comment here or email @ bernicecpz@gmail.com

 ## Instructions
 Please refer to the "Instructions & Documentation" Folder on how to use the Kumite-Scoring-Board web application.
+Shortcut keys can be viewed through the '?' icon at the top right corner.

 ## Technology used
 - HTML/CSS